England Football Online

 Manager Alf Ramsey played against Scotland in four matches from 1950 until 1953.

-Jackie Charlton was injured (broken toe) in the twelfth minute of this match following a collision with Bobby Lennox, he returned after thirteen minutes treatment.
+Jackie Charlton was injured (broken toe) in the twelfth minute of this match following a collision with Bobby Lennox, he returned after thirteen minutes' treatment.
 Jimmy Greaves (bruised ankle), Ray Wilson (damaged heel), Geoff Hurst (bruised calf) and George Cohen (bruised knee) were also carrying injuries.

 records:

-This defeat ended a sequence eleven matches unbeaten at the Empire Stadium - equalling the record originally set in 1962.
+This defeat ended a sequence of eleven matches unbeaten at the Empire Stadium - equalling the record originally set in 1962.

 4-3-3 Banks -